HL7/fhir-pacio-pfe/input/pagecontent/index.md

     - [Structured Data Capture](structured_data_capture.html): Guidance on how to use structured data capture techniques to represent and use data covered by this IG.
     - [Security](security_and_data_sharing.html): General security requirements and recommendations for Personal Functioning and Engagement IG actors, including authentication, authorization, and logging requirements and guidance.
     - [Underlying Technologies](underlying_technologies.html): Information about the terminologies, notations, and design principles specific to FHIR® that this specification uses.
-- [Domains](domains.html): provides information on how this IG can serve as a framework for representing functioning and engagement observations across a many health and health-related domains.
+- [Domain Support](domains.html): provides information on how this IG can serve as a framework for representing functioning and engagement observations across a many health and health-related domains.
 - FHIR® Artifacts: These sections provide detailed descriptions and formal definitions for all the FHIR® objects defined in this IG.
     - [Capability Statement](CapabilityStatement-pacio-pfe-cap.html): This artifact defines the specific capabilities that different types of systems are expected to have in order to comply with this IG.
 Systems conforming to this IG are expected to declare conformance this capability statement.
     - [Profiles](artifacts.html#2): This section lists the set of Profiles defined in this IG to exchange Re-Assessment Timepoint information.
 Each linked Profile page includes a narrative introduction and a formal definition.